 Beginning with taxes, a grim picture emerges from the standpoint of reducing inequality and poverty.
 Although the rich pay a higher proportion of their income in direct taxes than the poor, all deciles pay between one and five percent of their income in direct taxes, which explains why net market income inequality is barely lower than market income inequality, and why net market income poverty is substantially higher.
 In most countries, the poorest deciles pay essentially none of their income in direct taxes.
-It is worth noting that in the case of Paraguay the amount of direct taxes paid by each household is determined using the direct identification method, i.e. the amount is taken directly from a survey question.
-Indirect taxes are even more detrimental to the poor: the poorest decile spends 43% of its income, on average, on indirect taxes (VAT and combustibles tax).
+It is worth noting that in the case of Paraguay the amount of direct taxes paid by each household is determined using the direct identification method, i.e. the amount is taken directly from a survey question; in some of the other countries, direct taxes are not available in the survey and must be simulated according to the tax code.
+Indirect taxes are even more detrimental to the poor: the poorest decile spends 28% of its income, on average, on indirect taxes (VAT and combustibles tax).
 The amount of indirect taxes paid by each household is determined using incidence from a secondary source.

 Turning to transfers, it is easy to see that direct transfers, indirect subsidies, and in-kind transfers in the form of free education and health services all benefit individuals in the poorer deciles more than those in richer deciles.
 However, when compared to other countries in Latin America, the percent increase in income for the poor from these transfers is low.
 For example, individuals in the poorest decile experience an income increase of 6%, on average, from the CCT Tekoporã.
-Although this figure is similar to the increase experienced by the poorest decile from CCTs in Bolivia in Peru, it is much lower than the increase in other countries: in Brazil, Bolsa Família increases the incomes of the poorest decile by 29% on average (Higgins and Pereira, forthcoming).
+Although this figure is similar to the increase experienced by the poorest decile from CCTs in Bolivia in Peru, it is much lower than the increase in other countries: in Brazil, Bolsa Família increases the incomes of the poorest decile by 29% on average (Higgins and Pereira, 2013).
+Furthermore, it is far below the amount that the extreme poor would need to have their incomes increased, on average, in order to be lifted out of extreme poverty (a 72% increase would be required).

 Considering only direct taxes and direct transfers, individuals become net payers to the fiscal system in the second decile on average (this can be seen in the column labeled "Disposable income" in Table 4).
 This means that many poor individuals are paying more in direct taxes than they receive in direct benefits, which further impoverishes them despite the fact that they may already be unable to buy a basket of basic needs.
 In other countries, the poorest three deciles are always net recipients from the fiscal system when only direct taxes and direct transfers are taken into account: the poorest decile that is a net payer ranges from the fourth decile (Mexico) to the tenth (Brazil).
 When indirect taxes are taken into account, all deciles are net payers to the fiscal system, on average, in Paraguay.
-This is the only country where this occurs: in the other countries, the first decile that is a net payer to the fiscal system including indirect taxes is usually the third or fourth decile.
+This is the only country where this occurs: in the other countries, the poorest decile that is a net payer to the fiscal system including indirect taxes is usually the third or fourth decile.